NdegwaCodes/Chat-Application-Concept/Chat Application Concept/README.md

 ![Chat Application](https://i.ibb.co/hsvcw4V/image.png)

-In this video, we will create a full Realtime Chat Application.
-We're going to use React on the front end, NodeJS on the back-end.
+Create a full Realtime Chat Application.
+Use React on the front end, NodeJS on the back-end.
+This application can be used internally by an organisation.
 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server